hanjunlee21/PanChIP/README.md

 **Pan-ChIP-seq Analysis of Protein Colocalization Using Peak Sets**

-The current version of PanChIP supports hg38 assembly.
+The current version of PanChIP supports the hg38 genome assembly.

 ## Installation
 ```shell